anicdote/FinGuard-AI/README.md

 1. Arduino Uno communicates with the backend over USB serial.
 2. The fingerprint sensor performs local matching (no raw biometric data leaves the device).
 3. The 16×2 I²C LCD shows live verification status (`Finger Required` → `Verifying` → result).
-4. A buzzer and NeoPixel give real-time pass/fail feedback.
+4. A buzzer gives the real-time pass/fail feedback.
 5. On success, the backend completes JWT session creation or unlocks STR filing.

 ---